 Students complete a program of practical in-school teaching experiences during the course, which enable them to put theory into practice as they observe and reflect on classroom dynamics.
 It also provides opportunities for them to become acquainted with the formal and informal aspects of what occurs in classrooms and schools or early childhood settings and to demonstrate their independent and professional capabilities as teachers.

 Students complete four research units that focus on an area of education that is significant to their field of teacher training, or to education as a whole.

-They can select the Early Childhood stream, to become an early childhood teacher (birth to five years).
+They can select the Early Childhood stream, to become an early childhood teacher (six-weeks to five-years-old).

 They select the Secondary stream to become a secondary school teacher in up to two of the following subjects:

 - Human Society and its Environment (HSIE), which comprises modern history or geography, with the optional addition of ancient history, business studies, legal studies, economics, society and culture